aaptel/preview-latex/README.md

 Installation
 ============

-Place px.el somewhere on your load-path.
+Place px.el somewhere on your load-path and load it.

 Usage
 =====